Features

 account.
 It accepts a list of N

-of signatures are required to authorize an operation and a set of
+signatures to authorize an operation and a set of authorization flags:

 struct multi_sig_args {